manfredinid/manfredinid.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m Denise, a MSc in Economic Development and Ph.D. candidate at Universidade Federal de Santa Catarina.
+I’m Denise, a MSc in Economic Development and Ph.D. candidate at [Universidade Federal de Santa Catarina](http://ppgeco.ufsc.br).

+I'm currently living in Wellington-NZ where have been a visiting scholar at the School of Economics and Finance, [Victoria University of Wellington](https://www.victoria.ac.nz/sef/study/postgraduate/phd).